JasperFx/alba/docs/guide/hosting.md

 ![AlbaHost Class Diagram](./../public/ClassDiagram.drawio.png)

-`AlbaHost` implements the ASP.Net Core [IHost](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihost?view=dotnet-plat-ext-6.0) interface for convenience and familiarity.
-Internally it is tracking the actual `IHost` for your application running in memory as well as an instance of the ASP.Net Core [TestServer](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-6.0) that will actually be used to execute HTTP requests against the application in memory.
+`AlbaHost` implements the ASP.NET Core [IHost](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihost?view=dotnet-plat-ext-6.0) interface for convenience and familiarity.
+Internally it is tracking the actual `IHost` for your application running in memory as well as an instance of the ASP.NET Core [TestServer](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-6.0) that will actually be used to execute HTTP requests against the application in memory.

-In the following sections I'll show you how to bootstrap your ASP.Net Core system with Alba and start authoring specifications with the `AlbaHost` type.
+In the following sections I'll show you how to bootstrap your ASP.NET Core system with Alba and start authoring specifications with the `AlbaHost` type.

 ## Initializing AlbaHost with IHostBuilder

-To bootstrap a **ASP.NET Core 5** application, create a `AlbaHost` using the definition of your `IHostBuilder` as shown below:
+To bootstrap a **ASP.NET Core Startup.cs-style** application, create a `AlbaHost` using the definition of your `IHostBuilder` as shown below:

 <!-- snippet: sample_Quickstart3 -->
 <a id='snippet-sample_quickstart3'></a>